|Back to Back Issues Page|

 Since I wanted to work with a ½ cup portion (one third of the total tray), I divided both the dried weight and the water lost by three.

 139 grams of dried macaroni divided by 3 = 47 grams.
 (Fills ½ cup)

 177 grams of water weight lost divided by 3 = 59 grams, or 59 milliliters of water required to rehydrate.
 Conveniently, 59 milliliters is equivalent to two fluid ounces, or a ¼ cup.

 Now knowing the precise amount of boiled water needed to rehydrate precooked and dried macaroni, my next two experiments combined macaroni with chili in a thermos food jar.

 “This macaroni is too soft,” said Goldilocks.The photo above shows a hot lunch serving of chili mac that I prepared for Dominique and myself in Shenandoah National Park.
 The macaroni, after sitting in the thermos for four hours, was too soft, which is the main reason I undertook this month’s macaroni experiments.

 I wanted to see if shortening the amount of time that the macaroni was in the thermos would improve results.

 The Beef & Bean Chili recipe is on the website.

 For both experiments, I used a ½ cup (47 grams) of dried macaroni and one cup (75 grams) of chili.
-After the first macaroni experiment, I knew that six ounces (59 ml) of water was required to rehydrate a ½ cup of macaroni.
+After the first macaroni experiment, I knew that two ounces (59 ml) of water was required to rehydrate a ½ cup of macaroni.